Your Position: Home - Multilayer PCB - Lead-Free HASL

 What is lead-free HASL PCB surface finish?

-There are two methods of applying lead-free HASL:
+There are two main techniques for applying lead-free HASL:

-• Horizontal process: In the horizontal process, the board is flooded with solder applied through nozzles or between rollers on the top and bottom of the panel before being moved between hot air knives placed above and below the panel.
+• Horizontal process: The horizontal method involves flooding the board with solder through nozzles or rollers on both sides before passing it through hot air knives located above and below the panel.

 Design for Manufacturing Handbook